 Global Entry provides expedited screening upon re-entering the United States from abroad.
 The program is administered by U.S. Customs and Border Protection, an agency within the Department of Homeland Security.

 If you are a member of Global Entry, you are provided access to TSA Pre.
-However, having membership does not provide access to Global Entry.
+However, having a membership does not provide access to Global Entry.

-The enrollment process is similar as each requires an application and in-person interview.
-The Global Entry application is available online.
 The fee for Global Entry is $100 but can be reimbursed by several credit cards and loyalty programs.

 TSA PreCheck vs. NEXUS